Cooking up a delicious wish

 Justine keeps Poppy smiling

-The food-loving Poppy’s wish is to meet chef and TV star Justine Schofield and to make sausage rolls with her.
+The food-loving Poppy's wish was to meet chef and TV star Justine Schofield and to make sausage rolls with her.

-Because of COVID-19, Poppy’s wish has been put on the backburner.
-However, she recently got to hang out with Justine on a one-hour Zoom call and make cookies with her.
+COVID-19 put Poppy's wish on the backburner.
+But during 2020, Make-A-Wish organised for Poppy to hang out with Justine on a one-hour Zoom call and make cookies with her.

 Courtney said Make-A-Wish had kept in regular contact with her, building Poppy's anticipation for her rescheduled wish in 2021.

-Poppy also received a video message from Justine around the time her wish was going to happen last March.
+Poppy also received a video message from Justine around the time her wish was going to happen early in 2020.

 "She's always wanting to help me too, stirring the pasta or checking what's happening in the oven," Courtney said.